Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - 40-60 credits of didactic curriculum

-- Specialized Midwifery courses requiring a minimum of 600 clinical hours and as much as 720
+- Specialized Midwifery courses requiring a minimum of 600 clinical hours and as many as 720

 - The hours vary due to the unpredictable nature of birth

-- Completion of an Evidence Based Practice Project
+- Completion of an Evidence-Based Practice Project or thesis

 Midwifery programs cover a variety of topics that encompass the general knowledge that an advanced practice nurse requires: